sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/operations/username-generator.md

 The username generator transform is intended for use as a configuration within the account create profile for a source.
 Thus, this transform's structure is more extensive than a typical Seaspray implementation -- it must be assigned to a create profile attribute (designated by `name`) and provide certain uniqueness check attributes such as `cloudMaxSize`, `cloudMaxUniqueChecks`, and `cloudRequired`.

 The `cloudMaxSize` attribute denotes the maximum length of generated data allowable as a result of the generator logic.
 The transform truncates any characters over the `cloudMaxSize`.
 The `cloudMaxUniqueChecks` attribute determines the maximum number of iterations the generator must attempt before failing to generate a value.
-The `cloudRequired` attribute is an internal flag required for the IdentityNow platform - leave it as `true`.
+The `cloudRequired` attribute is an internal flag required for the Identity Security Cloud platform - leave it as `true`.

 Provide the username generator transform itself in the create profile attribute entry's `transform` parameter.